 Staff salaries, marketing and surveys and assessments will be in-kind to make up the grant match, managed by Norfolk Arts and the Elizabeth River Project.

 The total budget for the completed, delivered, and installed artwork will be $135,000.
 This will cover artist’s honorarium, fabrication, materials, shipping, insurance, travel expenses necessary to complete the project, project plaque, final documentation and any incidental expenses.
-The artist must hire a Virginia licensed contractor to install the artwork(s).
-The selected artist may be asked to present a community educational workshop or presentation.
-Deadline to apply was 07/31/22.
+The artist will hire a Virginia licensed contractor to install the artwork(s).

 Photo above: by Andrew Cooper @coopedeville